bentomhall/nih-system/homebrewery/world/player-options.md

 #### Continual Flame
 *Common, 1 minute, Costly (ruby dust worth 50 gp), Cooldown (1 hour)*

-A flame, equivalent in brightness to a torch, springs forth from an Tiny or Miniscule object that you touch.
+A flame, equivalent in brightness to a torch, springs forth from an Tiny object that you touch.
 The effect looks like a regular flame, but it creates no heat and doesn't use oxygen.
 A continual flame can be covered or hidden but not smothered or quenched.

 #### Extradimensional Refuge, Minor
 *Common, 1 minute, Debilitating (1)*